Patients

 “When I look in the mirror, I am very happy because something has changed,” Domingos said.
 “I am a strong man now.”

 The day after his surgery, volunteers and staff saw Domingos sharing laughs and celebrating with people they hadn’t previously seen around the patient village.
-To their surprise – Domingos had said that he had no other family except for his son – it was his sister, brother and cousin.
+To their surprise, Domingos had said that he had no other family except for his son; it was his sister, brother and cousin.

 “I have experienced this before,” said Carlos Mahalambe, an Operation Smile patient advocate in Mozambique.
 “I think it’s often easier for people to say they don’t have family when they are still dealing with shame, and so they try and wait to see what will happen (with their surgery).”

-Domingos’ brother, Alberto, said that life was very difficult for his sibling growing up, and even when they heard that he would be attending the mission, they remained skeptical about his potential surgery.
+Domingos’ brother, Alberto, said that life was very difficult for his sibling growing up, and even when they heard that he would be attending the program, they remained skeptical about his potential surgery.
 But on this day, the beaming smiles and lingering glances at Domingos’ new smile showed that they are now true believers.

 “We thought there was no cure, but now we have the proof that there is a cure,” Alberto said.
 “The day he goes home, everyone will admire him because no one expected this.
 Now his life has changed, and he is different from what he once was.
 He is a new-born man.”

-His cousin, Daniel, added: “To me, he was always a good man with good fellowship with others.
+His cousin, Daniel, added, “To me, he was always a good man with good fellowship with others.
 And to those people who have rejected him, I hope Domingos can forgive them and carry on with his life.”

-As a widower, Domingos had been reluctant to seek a new partner because of his cleft lip, but after his surgery, he said that he is thinking of a new future: “I think it might be time to start thinking about getting married again one day.
+As a widower, Domingos had been reluctant to seek a new partner because of his cleft lip, but after his surgery, he said that he is thinking of a new future.
+“I think it might be time to start thinking about getting married again one day.

 “I don’t know how to thank the team for everything they have done for me.
 I thank God.
 They must continue to do this.”